+We are an ISO 9001 certified company and ISO 17025 accredited company.
 Controlling torque is essential for companies to ensure their product's quality, safety and reliability isn't compromised.
 The failure of a three-cent fastener that isn’t properly tightened can lead to catastrophic or latent failures.
-Fasteners that are insufficiently torqued can vibrate loose and excessive torque can strip threaded fasteners.
-Torque measurement should occur in three facets of the assembly process.
+Fasteners that are insufficiently torqued can vibrate loose, and excessive torque can strip threaded fasteners.
+Measuring Torque should occur in three facets of the assembly process.

-1. Prior to Assembly
+1. Torque Measurement Prior to Assembly

-2. During Assembly
+2. Torque Measurement During Assembly

 - Measuring Torque.
-A rotary torque sensor is the ideal torque-auditing tool for testing the actual torque being applied on the assembly application.
+A rotary torque sensor is the ideal torque measurement tool for testing the actual torque being applied on the assembly application.
 By connecting a rotary torque sensor between an electric or pneumatic tool and an assembly application, an engineer can measure torque being applied from the tool to the fastener or bolt.
 This type of torque reading is called a dynamic torque measurement.
 The rotary sensor is connected to the torque analyzer, which records and stores the data.

 Since each assembly application has a different joint rate and tolerances, the performance of the tool on the application may differ from the tool crib or lab results.
-Using a rotary sensor connected to a torque analyzer, technicians can see if there are any differences with the torque readings between the assembly area and the tool crib or lab.
-Then the technicians can make any necessary adjustments to the tool or the assembly process.
+By using a rotary sensor connected to a torque analyzer, technicians can see if there are any differences with the torque readings between the assembly area and the tool crib or lab and make any necessary adjustments to the tool or the assembly process.

 The torque tester will display a result that must be compared to the allowable tolerance of the torque tool.
 Some torque testers offer a tolerance-setting feature that provides a GO/NG result (RED or GREEN) when the torque tool is tested.
 If the verification result is OK then the torque tool is deemed in tolerance.
 If it is NG then calibration or adjustment of the torque tool is required.

-3. After Assembly
+3. Torque Measurement After Assembly

 As a final check, manufacturers may select to verify the torque after an assembly process, so they can verify adequate torque was delivered to the fastener and detect any missed or loose fasteners, or joint relaxation.